 Our Traceable Materials

-All of our handcrafted jewellery is made with 18ct Fairtrade gold from the MACDESA mining community in Peru.
+All of our handcrafted jewellery is made with 18ct Fairtrade gold from Peru.

-MACDESA is a community of approx. 500 families living near the city of Arequipa.
-This certified mine follows the strictest standards for the protection of both the environment and the people.
+The certified mines follows the strictest standards for the protection of both the environment and the people.
 This includes protection of the landscape, water sources and forests as well as health and safety for the miners and a strict no child labour policy.

 Responsibly Sourced Diamonds